ericwright/fourball/Fourball.md

 There is a 5-second time limit between when all players are in position and when the ball carrier must leave the starting point.
 If the ball carrier exceeds this, the ball is give to the next player in the rotation.

 ### Scoring Points
 The object of the game is to score the most points, and the first to score the _points to victory_ wins.
 A point is scored when a player causes the ball to touch the bottom of the basket.
 A player who does this receives a point regardless of whether the ball bounces out of the basket or moves the basket.
 A player does not receive a point if the ball touches only the sides of the basket.
+The point still counts if the ball first bounces off the ground or a chair before the bottom of the basket.

 If a player intentionally deflects the ball and it touches the bottom of the basket, the player who deflected the ball receives a point.
 If the deflection was unintentional, the point is given to the last player who had possession of the ball.